-Connor Scott is a seasoned neuroscientist with over 11 years of specialized expertise in ex vivo investigations, including extensive human tissue research, molecular biology, and mass spectrometry.
+Connor Scott is an experienced neuroscientist with over 12 years of expertise in ex vivo research, specialising in the analysis of human and rodent tissue, histology, molecular biology, and mass spectrometry.

-Scroll down to see a brief overview of his professional profile or click on the headings above to see a detailed summary.
+Scroll down to see a overview of his professional contributions or click on the headings above to see a detailed overview.

 D.Phil/PhD in Clinical Neurosciences, 2021